mailcow/mailcow-dockerized-docs/docs/i_u_m_install.md

       com.docker.network.driver.mtu: 1450
     ...
 ```

+**4\.2\.** Users without an IPv6 enabled network on their host system:

+**Enable IPv6.
+Finally.**

+If you do not have an IPv6 enabled network on your host and you don't care for a better internet (thehe), it is recommended to [disable IPv6](https://mailcow.github.io/mailcow-dockerized-docs/firststeps-disable_ipv6/) for the mailcow network to prevent unforeseen issues.

 **5\.** Pull the images and run the composer file.
 The parameter `-d` will start mailcow: dockerized detached:
 ```